deciduously/music/post.md

 We're going to teach our computers to sing using [Rust](https://www.rust-lang.org/), along with a little light physics and music theory.
 This is (hopefully) a beginner-level post.
 It's not necessarily Rust-specific, but the code is potentially a little Rust-idiosyncratic for the totally uninitiated.

-We'll start, as any worthwhile tutorial should, with a quote from one of SNL's *Celebrity Jeopardy!* sketches in which Winona Ryder is channeling Icelandic music icon [Björk](https://en.wikipedia.org/wiki/Bj%C3%B6rk):
+We'll start, as any worthwhile tutorial should, with a quote from SNL's 2002 *Celebrity Jeopardy!* sketch in which Winona Ryder is channeling Icelandic music icon [Björk](https://en.wikipedia.org/wiki/Bj%C3%B6rk), with Will Ferrell playing Trebek:

 > Alex Trebek: Björk, this is the only thing that becomes toast.
 Björk: Everything is music.
 When I go home, I throw knickers in the oven and it's music.
 Crash, boom, bang! (buzz) Alex Trebek: Wow.
 The answer, of course, was bread.

 Here's a [YouTube link](https://youtu.be/R3V94ZtmdbQ?t=190) to this moment.
-Let's channel that energy - we'll throw some random numbers into the Rust compiler, and extract some music!
+Let's channel that wacky energy - we'll throw some random numbers into the Rust compiler, and extract some music!

 ## Table of Contents